Several different configurations are possible, depending on the

 library names have a 't' appended to them (before any 'w'

-added by --enable-widec
+added by --enable-widec).

-The global variables such as LINES
+The global variables such as LINES are replaced by macros to

 allow read-only access.
 At the same time, setter-functions